 Every two years, a third-party review of the airport's activities and progress towards the Noise Management Action Plan will be undertaken and publicly reported.

-The first audit is planned for late 2020.
 More details will become available closer to implementation.